 Staying in the newest hotels in Boston lets you be among the first to experience the newest trends in amenities and perks - rooftop decks, indoor swimming pools, creatively themed onsite bars and restaurants, and hot locations.

 We list these new hotels in Boston in the general order of when they opened, starting with the most recent opening.
+Want to see what's coming soon?
+Under-construction properties are at the end of the article along with their projected opening dates.

 80-120 Causeway Street at Bulfinch Triangle in Boston's West End neighborhood